-Information must be up-dated at a minimum annually and/or when changes occur.
 All registration records must be kept current and updated annually at minimum.
+The most up-to-date copy of the child's immunization record is required and must be maintained within the child's file.
 Children/youth whose records are not updated will not be accepted for care until this annual requirement has been met.